-Model memory number
+Model memory number and model name

-The Futaba T4EX stores model memories for four models.
-This means all the data (control throws, end points, etc.) for up to four different models can be stored in the transmitter and activated at any time (depending upon which model you choose to fly that day).
+The Futaba T6EXAP stores model memories for six models.
+This means all the data (control throws, trims, end points, etc.) for up to six different models can be stored in the transmitter and activated at any time (depending upon which model you choose to fly that day).
 This eliminates the requirement for reconfiguring the transmitter each time you decide to fly a different model with it!
-When the transmitter is turned on the model number and the transmitter voltage will be indicated on the LCD screen.
+When the transmitter is turned on the model number, model name, modulation and the transmitter voltage will be indicated on the LCD screen.
 Before every flight BE CERTAIN that the correct model number for the model you intend to fly appears on the screen.
-If the transmitter is not operating the correct model, some (or all) of the controls could be reversed and the travels will be wrong.
+If the transmitter is not operating the correct model, some (or all) of the controls could be reversed and the travels and trims will be wrong.

-Flying a model with the wrong program will result in a crash, so always be certain the model number in the transmitter is correct.
+Flying a model with the wrong program will result in a crash, so always be certain the model number and model name in the transmitter is correct.
 One way to ensure this is to write the corresponding model number directly on the airplane, or attach a list to the bottom or back of the transmitter.